fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/00_preparation/03_terms.md

 There are more compilers but none are as popular as these and most of others are propertiary and do not support newer C and C++ standards.

-GCC and Clang are also available on Windows through various ports.
-The most popular is MinGW (Minimalist GNU for Windows) which comes with ported compilers, linkers, GNU make and other build tools.
+GCC and Clang are available on Windows through various ports.
+For GCC the most popular ones are MinGW (Minimalist GNU for Windows) and MinGW-w64 which come with ported compilers, linkers, GNU make and other build tools.

 All of mentioned above compilers come together with other necessary tools.
 All of these tools are command-line programs with no graphic interface so it's recommended to use an IDE which automates build tasks.